MAJOR LOS ANGELES COUNTY MALLS & SHOPPING CENTERS

 Drawing from the May Department Stores Company

 Broadway Stores, May Company California's primary competitor, built their Moderne-style store right across the avenue.
-"The Broadway-Crenshaw" store, this chain's third branch, welcomed its first customers in November 1947.
+"The Broadway-Crenshaw" store, this chain's third branch, welcomed first customers in November 1947.

 Drawing from Broadway Department Stores, Incorporated